bayeslife/learn-tensorflow/learn-object-detection.md

 - [Train controls to play Pacman ](https://storage.googleapis.com/tfjs-examples/webcam-transfer-learning/dist/index.html)
 - [Simple Object Detection](https://github.com/tensorflow/tfjs-examples/tree/master/simple-object-detection)

+## Performance of a model I trained

+[Here](http://localhost:1234/) is a model I trained and you can evaluate its performance yourself.

 ## Main concept
 Define networks that will be trained with data to perform
 - regression